MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-spo.md

 - When the move is expected to start and how long it is expected to take
 - What _Geography_ location their OneDrive is moving to, and the URL to access the new location
 - They should close their files and not make edits during the move.
-- File permissions and sharing will not change as a result of the move.
+- File permissions and sharing don't change as a result of the move.
 - What to expect from the user experience in a multi-geo environment

-Be sure to send your users an email when the move has successfully completed informing them that they can resume working in OneDrive.
+Be sure to send your users an email when the move completes, informing them that they can resume working in OneDrive.

 #### Scheduling OneDrive site moves